aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 > [This list](https://athena.ohdsi.org/search-terms/terms?conceptClass=Disorder&conceptClass=Clinical+Finding&domain=Condition&vocabulary=SNOMED&invalidReason=Valid&page=1&pageSize=15&query=) is 100,000 concepts long and includes symptoms, signs, tests results and disorders.
 Identify your source variable with a concept from this list.
 If the concept for your source variable is not on this list, our platform is able to grow it.
 You can catch up with [David on Discord](https://discord.com/channels/1283751225958862859/1305477082146410558) to this end.
 >
 > When it comes to the OMOP CDM and OHDSI your medical condition source variable maps to a [condition_occurrence](https://ohdsi.github.io/CommonDataModel/cdm54.html#condition_occurrence).
 A record in the OMOP CDM condition_occurrence table captures condition occurrence information, including the SNOMED-CT condition concept ID, the start and end date of the condition, and the source of the condition information.
+>
+> Specify one or more schema.org MedicalConditions as a triple here, where provenance is a "type" from [this](https://athena.ohdsi.org/search-terms/terms?vocabulary=Type+Concept&page=1&pageSize=15&query=) controlled vocabulary:
 ```
 <

-Specify one or more medical condition as triple here...

 (variable name, concept_id, provenance)
 (variable name, concept_id, provenance)

 >
 ```

+>
 ### 3.2 Intervention
 > [!TIP]
 > In schema.org there are several types of intervention: